-These few years later we begin to forget, both the atrocities that have been committed, recently and throughout history, and the a stripe of greater significance.
-While antiquities are of priceless and irreplaceable significance, there is something of much greater significance – people created in the image of God.
+These few years later we begin to forget, both the atrocities that have been committed, recently and throughout history, and a stripe of greater significance.
+While antiquities are priceless and irreplaceable, there is something of much greater significance – people created in the image of God.
 C.S.
 Lewis tried to capture the essence of this significance:

 “It is a serious thing,” says Lewis, “to live in a society of possible gods and goddesses, to remember that the dullest and most uninteresting person you talk to may one day be a creature which, if you saw it now, you would be strongly tempted to worship, or else a horror and a corruption such as you now meet, if at all, only in a nightmare.
 All day long we are, in some degree, helping each other to one or other of these destinations.
 It is in the light of these overwhelming possibilities, it is with the awe and the circumspection proper to them, that we should conduct all our dealings with one another, all friendships, all loves, all play, all politics.
 There are no ‘ordinary’ people.
 You have never talked to a mere mortal.
 Nations, cultures, arts, civilisations — these are mortal, and their life is to ours as the life of a gnat.
 But it is immortals whome we joke with, work with, marry, snub and exploit — immortal horrors or everlasting splendours.
 This does not mean that we are to be perpetually solemn.
 We must play.
 But our merriment must be of that kind (and it is, in fact, the merriest kind) which exists between people who have, from the outset, taken each other seriously — no flippancy, no superiority, no presumption.
 And our charity must be a real and costly love, with deep feeling for the sins in spite of which we love the sinner — no mere tolerance or indulgence which parodies love as flippancy parodies merriment.”

-Thus, while we reel under the weight of the destruction of antiquities that have no replacement, we mourn all the more for the lives brutalized and lost that have no second chance at the opportunity life in this world provides.
-It is not for the sake of the life in this world that we mourn; but for the sake of eternal life that depends on the this life we live.
+Thus, while we reel under the weight of the destruction of antiquities that are irreplaceable, we mourn all the more for the lives brutalized and lost that have no second chance at the opportunity life in this world provides.
+It is not for the sake of the life in this world that we mourn; but for the sake of eternal life that depends on this life we live.